marcusgia2505/classsExGameInstructions/docs/Run.rst

 The upper row shows the different steps for the seller |Role4|, the lower row shows the different steps for the buyer |Role3|.
 In this case, only sellers can send offers to buyers.
 This can also be changed in the :ref:`Elements` settings.

+Each screen consists of two fields.
+The item field shows all items which a participant posseses.
+The contract field shows all contracts and offers.

 First, the seller askes for the ID of the buyer which is displayed on the buyer's screen.
 In this example, the buyer has the ID 3.
 The seller enters the ID of the buyer and the price into the input field on his screens and presses *SELL*.
+Then an offer shows up for the buyer in the contract field.
+The buyer can accept or reject the offer.
+The seller can withdraw the offer.
+If the buyer accepts the offers, the item is transfered to the buyer and shows up in his or her item field.
+The contract is marked as accepted.

 .. |Role3| image:: _static/pic/role3.png
     :width: 15px